Table of contents

-This serious depth and variety of terminology reflects the serious depth and variety of leadership itself as a subject.
+This serious depth and variety of terminology reflects the serious depth and variety of it as a subject.

-The richness of leadership terminology points to the huge variety of interpretations of leadership as a subject, and further indicates the potency of leadership to operate in very many different ways and directions, and at a fundamentally important level for people and society - even civilisations.
+The richness of terminology points to the huge variety of interpretations of leadership as a subject, and further indicates it's potency to operate in very many different ways and directions, and at a fundamentally important level for people and society - even civilisations.

 Of the many major terms which refer to concepts or theories about leadership, three terms together offer a useful structure by which to categorize and explore the wide range of theories within the subject.
 They are:

-These three categories are different ways of looking at leadership.
+These three categories are different ways of looking at it.
 We could say instead: different aspects of leadership.

 Different aspects can cause confusion when we try to understand what leadership is - especially if we use only one aspect to consider the subject.

-For example, one person may be seeing leadership from a 'style' standpoint while another may be thinking about leadership 'philosophy'.
+For example, one person may be looking from a 'style' standpoint while another may be thinking about the 'philosophy'.
 The two people might hold similar or overlapping views, and yet because the standpoints are different (and usually, therefore, the terminology and reference points are different too), it can seem that there is conflict about what leadership is, when actually there may be close agreement.

 Therefore, two people may disagree about something purely because they are approaching it from a different standpoint, when actually they may be seeing the same thing, or two things which substantially overlap.

-So, in addition to providing a helpful theory structure, using the three stated categories also helps to show that lots of leadership thinking is overlapping and compatible, when it might otherwise seem conflicting and wildly diverse.
+So, in addition to providing a helpful theory structure, using the three stated categories also helps to show that lots of thinking is overlapping and compatible , when it might otherwise seem conflicting and wildly diverse.